gulpsome/hal-rc/README.md

 2. Offer `gulpfriendly` task(s) creation, while keeping it optional - i.e. call without the `gulp` argument and build your own workflow using whatever approach / other tools you may prefer instead.

 3. A place where I keep my own linting rules and preferences - in `rc/*`.
 This would be irrelevant for anybody else though feel free to follow / tweak my coding standard if you like.
 Unless of course we collaborate on some projects that are based on these settings.
+In which case we can negotiate the rules, in common.
+Easy setup makes for an easy start.
+I'm not religious, about what code should look like.

 ## Use